ccamel/awesome-ccamel/README.md

 - [obajay/StateSync-snapshots](https://github.com/obajay/StateSync-snapshots) -
 - [oh-my-fish/oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) - The Fish Shell Framework
 - [oh-my-fish/theme-budspencer](https://github.com/oh-my-fish/theme-budspencer) - A theme for nerds, makes fish even more powerful.
 It's equipped with a hell of a lot of nice functions and key bindings to speed up your workflow.
+- [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,200+ contributors) framework for managing your zsh configuration.
+Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [okp4/easysetup](https://github.com/okp4/easysetup) - Contains resources related to OKP4 environment and tutorials
 - [pgexperts/pgx_scripts](https://github.com/pgexperts/pgx_scripts) - A collection of useful little scripts for database analysis and administration, created by our team at PostgreSQL Experts.
 - [plantuml-stdlib/plantuml-kubernetes-sprites](https://github.com/plantuml-stdlib/plantuml-kubernetes-sprites) - PlantUML sprites generated from the kubernetes-icons